quantumgardener/qg.blog/content/maps/Productive laziness.md

 ## Writing and Content Management
 - [[Backlinks are important]] in helping people find relationships between content that my not have been explicitly identified up front, but which evolve over time as more *relatable content* is created.
 - Anyone wanting to develop their *Productive laziness* must be aware that [[Interrupting the flow of work has a tax]].
 Much of what we are doing is reducing the impact of this tax.
+- [[Mastering the chaos of source notes]] is something to be aware of lest you end up with piles of unused inputs.
+Be careful of [[The optimisation-procrastination trap]].

 ## Getting Things Done
 - [[My GTD weekly review steps]]